-To return a consent, express a limited consent or withdraw consent please contact Centenary State High School on (07) 3373 4555 or at admin@centenaryshs.eq.edu.au.
+To return a consent, express a limited consent or withdraw consent, please contact the school on (07) 3373 4555 or at admin@centenaryshs.eq.edu.au.

 THIRD PARTY WEBSITE CONSENT

 Overview

 The use of web based educational resources has risen steadily over the last decade and are increasingly being used by teachers across Queensland to improve student learning outcomes.